lindegroup/autopkgr/README.md

 - Email, Slack, or HipChat notifications when new software is packaged.
 - Ability to easily create and edit AutoPkg recipe overrides.
 - Easy access to common folders that AutoPkg admins need.
-- Basic integration of AutoPkg with popular software distribution frameworks like [Munki](https://www.munki.org/munki/), [Casper Suite](http://www.jamfsoftware.com/products/), [HEAT LANrev](https://heatsoftware.com/lanrev/), [FileWave](https://www.filewave.com/), and [MacPatch](https://macpatch.github.io/).
+- Basic integration of AutoPkg with popular software distribution frameworks like [Munki](https://www.munki.org/munki/), [Jamf Pro](https://www.jamf.com/products/jamf-pro/), [HEAT LANrev](https://heatsoftware.com/software-solutions/unified-endpoint-management/lanrev/), [FileWave](https://www.filewave.com/), and [MacPatch](https://macpatch.github.io/).

 ![divider](doc-images/divider.png)

 ## Installation

 AutoPkgr requires Mac OS X 10.8 or higher.
-If you plan on integrating with Munki, Casper, or other tools, additional requirements may apply.
+If you plan on integrating with Munki, Jamf Pro, or other tools, additional requirements may apply.
 (See the [Integrations](#integrations) section for details.)

 Download the [latest release](https://github.com/lindegroup/autopkgr/releases/latest), and drag the AutoPkgr app to your Applications folder.
 Then launch it.